DTJF/libpruio/src/doc/_3_pins.md

 -# \ref sSecUniversal -> configure at boot time multiple custom modes in an overlay, and switch at runtime -# \ref sSecLKM -> load the kernel module, and switch at runtime

 Each method has its advantages and downsides.
-The first two are save and documented, but unflexible.
+The first two are well known and save, but unflexible.
 There is no fixed border between them.
 Ie. you can prepare a mixed device tree blob with multiple settings for some pins, and single settings for the others.
 Anyway, you have to know and specify each pin configuration before boot.
 And the necessary tools (device tree compiler, capemgr) are not very reliable.
-Debuggung is a mess.
+Debugging is a mess.
 Any change requires rebooting.

-In contrast the loadable kernel module (LKM) is flexible and fast in executation speed.
+In contrast the loadable kernel module (LKM, since version 0.6) is flexible and fast in executation speed.
 You need not prepare the pins before boot.
 Instead you can access all pins at runtime, and you can switch any feature at run-time.
-It has a short boot time and a small memory footprint.
+This method has a short boot time and a small memory footprint.
 But you can more easy raise conflicts with other systems.

 \Proj checks in the constructor PruIo:PruIo() if the LKM is available, and uses it when found.
 It's the prefered pinmuxing method.
 Otherwise it checks for settings provided by an universal overlay.
-If neither of them are present, it works with the current pin settings and throughs error messages when the programm tries to change oinmuxing.
+If neither of them are present, it works with the current pin settings and throughs error messages when the programm tries to change pinmuxing.

+\note It's best practice to configure (pinmux) the pins before starting
+      the \Proj main loop (by calling PruIo::config() ).
+Also it's possible to pinmux later.
+But in the later case the user has to make sure that the PRU finished configuration and the main loop is running.
+In FreeBASIC syntax use `WHILE .DRam[0] > PRUIO_MSG_IO_OK : .WaitCycles += 1 : WEND` before the pinmuxing command.

 ## Custom overlay ## {#sSecCustom}